freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/basic-node-and-express/meet-the-node-console.md

 # --description--

+Start this project on Repl.it using <a rel='noopener noreferrer' target='_blank' href='https://repl.it/github/freeCodeCamp/boilerplate-express'>this link</a> or clone <a rel='noopener noreferrer' target='_blank' href='https://github.com/freeCodeCamp/boilerplate-express/'>this repository</a> on GitHub.
+If you use Repl.it, remember to save the link to your project somewhere safe.

 During the development process, it is important to be able to check what’s going on in your code.

 Node is just a JavaScript environment.
 Like client side JavaScript, you can use the console to display useful debug information.
 On your local machine, you would see console output in a terminal.
 On Repl.it, a terminal is open in the right pane by default.